U.S. Department of State Seal

 • Driving regulations are strictly enforced and violators are subject to severe legal penalties.

 • Russia practices a zero-tolerance policy for driving under the influence of alcohol.
-Authorities can detain an intoxicated driver and your driver’s license can be suspended up to two years.
+Authorities can detain an intoxicated driver.

 • If you are involved in an accident, do not move your vehicle from the accident site.
 You may be held liable if you move your car even if you are not at fault.